ESCUCHA EL POST

-Reducing household allergens takes two parts good, old fashioned elbow grease and one part common sense.
+Reducing household allergens takes two parts good, old-fashioned elbow grease and one part common sense.
 You’ll need to make like TV’s “Queen of Clean” to remove existing allergens.
 You’ll also need to experiment a bit to see what might be triggering your allergies other than the obvious pollen.

 1. Dust (and Cover Your Nose While Doing So)

-The first thing you want to do is clear those knick-knacks off every surface and give counters, end tables and entertainment centers a thorough dusting.
+The first thing you want to do is clear those knick-knacks off every surface and give counters, end tables, and entertainment centers a thorough dusting.
 But before you do, head to the dollar store and pick up some face masks, like the kind nail techs wear when giving a mani.
-This will help keep all that floating dust from entering your nose while you clean and sending you into a wheezing fit.
+This will help keep all that floating dust from entering your nose while you clean and send you into a wheezing fit.

 2. Vacuum Properly